 Hi.
-My name is Sid Savara, and I am still a little stunned that you’re here.
+My name is Sid Savara, and let me ask you a question:

-It’s crazy to think that in these past five years, my lessons about time management and personal development have touched so many lives, and that you are here because you too can learn from the strategies and techniques I’ve discovered.
+It’s crazy to think that in these past few years, I went from writing s, and that you are here because you too can learn from the strategies and techniques I’ve discovered.

 The truth is, telling people “About Sid” has always been something very difficult for me.

 So rather than giving you a formal, “best foot forward” biography, I’m going to tell you the real story.

 You’re going to come with me way back to the beginning about who I am, where I came from – and why I can’t help but do what I do.

 (By the way, if you DO just want a quick clean bio for a publication, feel free to grab it here: Sid’s media bio)

 In the beginning, I never meant to teach people how to improve their lives – I just wanted to figure out how things worked.
 And I don’t just mean about accomplishing my dreams – I mean, how everything worked

 I always was a bit of an odd kid, and had an insatiable appetite for learning how things worked.
 I was never quite content to just listen and do it because “that’s the way we do things” – at a young age, I constantly annoyed adults by asking “why?”

 But I can’t say I did it because I’m much of a rebel – I just really wanted to know.